realrayza/formula_one_analysis/readme.md

 1) Setting up the data: I filtered out the required data I needed from the different datasets

- a)  Combining racing_standing and racing result
+ a)  Combining racing data and racing result data

 ``` SQL
 WITH racing_result AS (